 Information submitted when paying invoices via our website | 7 years |

-To be added to our marketing database | Online consent: For the duration of your consent (to be deleted upon consent being withdrawn) or if it becomes evident to us that your personal information is no longer up to date |
+To be added to our marketing database | Online consent: For the duration of your consent (to be deleted upon consent being withdrawn) or if it becomes evident to us that your personal information is no longer up to date.
+Where we rely on our legitimate interest for processing, until you unsubscribe or update your preferences or if it becomes evident to us that your personal information is no longer up to date. |

-In the course of providing legal services | Usually 7 years from the closure of the file unless we inform you otherwise |
+In the course of providing legal services | Usually 7 years or as stipulated in the engagement letter. |

 You have the right to: